megaboich/personal-website/src/posts/2019/2019-03-27-http-for-beginners/index.md

   - API
 ---

 > This article is an introduction for beginners into HTTP, API and REST matters.
-Main source is an excellent documentation from MDN: https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview.
+Big thanks to excellent documentation from MDN: https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview.

 HTTP is a protocol which allows the fetching of resources, such as HTML documents.
 It is the foundation of any data exchange on the Web and a client-server protocol, which means requests are initiated by the recipient, usually the Web browser.
 A complete document is reconstructed from the different sub-documents fetched, for instance text, layout description, images, videos, scripts, and more.